The vulnerability as described in ISO/IEC 24772-1:2024 6.41 is applicable to C++.

 s.

-explicitly requires to specify the differentiating base class as a prefix, otherwise the code will be ambiguous.
-If all classes in such a multiple inheritance hierarchy that directly inherit from A
+If all classes in a multiple inheritance hierarchy that directly inherit from A

 use the keyword virtual